Irish Porridge Recipe (Traditional Steel-Cut Oats)

 My Irish grandmother often said that porridge was a stick-to-your-ribs kind of breakfast.
 And she raised a lot of rowdy boys on a shoestring budget.

-I love to begin a fresh new day with a healthful breakfast.
-Favorites among our readers are oatmeal, egg bites, or breakfast quinoa.
+I love to begin a fresh new day with a nourishing breakfast.
+Favorites among our readers are oatmeal, healthy egg bites, or breakfast quinoa.

 Traditionally, Irish porridge would be soaked and left to sit on the stove overnight.
 This recipe utilizes a quicker approach for my often busy days.